Reverse Sear Prime Rib

 Recipe Tips and FAQ:

-Doneness Variations: The temperature will rise 5-10 degrees during the rest, and may also increase slightly during browning.
-For medium rare, what I believe to be optimal for prime rib, I recommend pulling the meat out of the oven at 120F as indicated in the recipe box below.
+The temperature of the meat will rise 5-10 degrees during the rest, and may also increase slightly during browning.
+So for medium rare, what I believe to be optimal for prime rib, I recommend pulling the meat out of the oven at 120F as indicated in the recipe box below.
 For rare, pull at 115 at about 3.5 hours.
 For medium, pull at 125F, just under 4 hours.

 For the Prime Rib: